 2020 – Elizabeth C. Turner (Laurentian University)

 Dr. Turner’s research centres on the tectonostratigraphic, paleoenvironmental, and paleobiological evolution of Proterozoic and Paleozoic sedimentary basins, and what controls their potential to host ore deposits.
 Her expertise is founded in 30 years of remote mapping and stratigraphic work in Canada’s north, and in detailed microanalytical studies of depositionally and diagenetically complex sedimentary rocks.
 Areas of special focus in the Precambrian have been the Neoproterozoic of the Mackenzie Mountains (NWT), the Mesoproterozoic of northern Baffin Island (Nunavut), and lately, Neoproterozoic puzzles in the Central African copper belt (Zambia and the Democratic Republic of Congo).
 Dr. Turner received BA and BSc degrees from University of Toronto (1988 and 1991), and a PhD from Queen’s University in Precambrian carbonate sedimentology and paleobiology (1999).
 After a post-doctoral fellowship at the University of Alberta on modern spring precipitates, she assumed a position at the newly established Canada-Nunavut Geoscience Office in Iqaluit, mapping in the Paleozoic-hosted Cornwallis Zn district of Nunavut’s Arctic archipelago.
-Dr. Turner has been at Laurentian University since 2005, teaching paleontology, carbonate sedimentology, and Earth history, and fostering an international-calibre research group focussed primarily on Precambrian basins and their economic potential.
+Dr. Turner has been at Laurentian University since 2005, teaching paleontology, carbonate sedimentology, and Earth history, and fostering an international-calibre research group focused primarily on Precambrian basins and their economic potential.